- Sashité for Developers

 What STN Represents

-- Net changes between two complete positions
+- Net changes between two complete Positions.

-- Final states of changed locations
+- Final states of changed Board Squares.

-- Delta quantities in hand/reserve counts
+- Delta quantities in each Player Hand separately.

-- Active player after transition (explicit toggle control)
+- Active player after transition (explicit toggle control).

 What STN Does NOT Represent

-- How the changes occurred
+- How the changes occurred.

-- Intermediate positions during transition
+- Intermediate positions during transition.

-- Legality or validation of transitions
+- Legality or validation of transitions.

 Toggle Semantics